52North/WeatherRoutingTool/docs/source/algorithms/genetic.rst

    *Disadvantages —*

-      It cannot handle complex route navigation, e.g., if there’s a landmass in between the waypoints.
+      It cannot handle complex route navigation, e.g., if there’s a landmass in between the waypoints, the patched route will violate constraints and \
+      will be discarded during evaluation. \
       It is left to the calling function to update the waypoints.

 2. *Isofuel Algorithm*